-On our right hand side, where both buildings share a plot is the museum; all white with a green tinned roof.
+On our right-hand side, where both buildings share a plot is the museum; all white with a green tinned roof.
 A woman standing on the stoep chatting away to a young man cleaning the property was too delighted to have visitors come by.
-She ushered us in, I asked how much to view the old artefacts and, she merely replied, “We only accept donations”.
+She ushered us in, I asked how much to view the old artifacts and, she merely replied, “We only accept donations”.

-The building was erected in 1920s and it’s hard to believe that it’s still standing today.
-However, it’s a replica of a homestead built in the 20th century where old artefacts from families living in Piketberg donated; sharing memories of the time they lived in this town.
+The building was erected in the 1920s and it’s hard to believe that it’s still standing today.
+However, it’s a replica of a homestead built in the 20th century where old artifacts from families living in Piketberg donated; sharing memories of the time they lived in this town.